tim-schneider/nexus-ansible-collection/CONTRIBUTING.md

     ```sh
     export NEXUS_LICENSE_B64=$(cat encoded-license.txt)
     ```

+3. **Restart dev environment**: Depending on your setup, restart your terminal sessions, editor or rebuild the devcontainer.

 Now, the `NEXUS_LICENSE_B64` environment variable contains your base64 encoded license, which will be detected by the molecule to enable the pro features.
 If you provide an invalid license Nexus will ignore it and start as the OSS version.